The Mayan Collapse Debate

 Source: historyshistories.com

 In 761 AD, the rulers stretched too far and were attacked by Tamrindo, killing Ruler 4.
-After the execution, Tamrindo destroyed the royal palace and took over defense barricades.
+After the execution, Tamrindo destroyed the royal palace and took over the defense barricades.
 The Nobles escaped to Aquateca to build a new community.
 Aquateca was placed on a cliff above a canyon.
-The new dwelling gave them shielding on three sides by natural features.
+The new dwelling gave them shelter on three sides by natural features.

 Punta de Chimino Credit: travel.sygic.com

-Similarly, Patrick Culbert focused on population and agriculture in southern lowlands.
-According to Culbert, population densities rose two hundred persons per square kilometer during the Late Classic.
+Similarly, Patrick Culbert focused on population and agriculture in the southern lowlands.
+According to Culbert, population densities rose by two hundred persons per square kilometer during the Late Classic.
 The numbers increased too fast for the people to adjust.

 Source: sciencedirect.com